rafsan-999/Check-File-Size-in-Linux/README.md

 output

       8.0K    test
-## If you need to get the size for all the files under the current directory, you can use this command:
+## all the files under the current directory, you can use this command:
       du -h *
 output